ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 Starting at 14th level, all your constructs always benefit from the Coated Interior and Efficient Fuel modifications (for a total fuel reduction of 1/8 the normal cost for constructs).

-You may also double the Construct‘s Challenge Rating to its maximum hit points.
+You may also add double the Construct‘s Challenge Rating to its maximum hit points.

 Also, whenever you activate a gadget that requires a harness or concentration, you gain temporary hit points equal to 1d10 + your Tinker level, which remain until the gadget stops operating.
 This